OCA/sale-workflow/sale_order_product_availability_inline/readme/USAGE.rst

 To use this module, you need to:

 #.
-Go to *Sales > Order > Orders* and add a new sales order or create a new one
+Go to *Sales > Orders > Orders* and choose an existing sales order or
+   create a new one.
 #.
-Add a new order line and click on the product field to see the
-   available products to select.
+Click on 'Add a product' under 'Order Lines' tab, then click on 'Product'
+   field to deploy products list.
 #.
-You will see the stock availability (Free To Use Quantity) of each
+You will see stock availability (Free To Use Quantity) of each product as
-   product as part of its name.
+   part of their name.